CissiWong/form/README.md

 * 1 x Set of checkboxes
 * 1 x Submit button

 2. Set the form action to post to `https://httpbin.org/post` and the method set to `post`.
 This means that httpbin will show you how this response would look like if you sent this to a server.
-Try sumbitting your form and see if you can se the response on httpbin.
+Try sumbitting your form and see if you can see the response on httpbin.

 3. Let's poke around with your form and see what response you get for the following scenarios:
 * How does the textfields look like?